System Registry Provider

 Two versions of the System Registry provider are available on 64-bit platforms starting with Windows Server 2003 with Service Pack 1 (SP1).
 For more information, see Getting and Providing Data on a 64-bit Computer.

-Windows Server 2003 and Windows XP: Only the 32-bit version of the System Registry provider is available.
+Windows Server 2003: Only the 32-bit version of the System Registry provider is available.

 The System Registry providers allows you to subscribe to registry events, including changes in a subtree, key, or value.
 For more information, see topics under Registering for System Registry Events and Receiving a WMI Event.The System Registry provider supports the following classes located in the \root\default namespace: